 Guidance in Choosing Your Major

-The most important aspect of choosing a major is having a genuine interest in studying the discipline.
-As you choose your major, follow these steps below to assess your interest in the courses required for the major.
+The most important aspect of choosing a major is having genuine interest in studying the discipline.
+As you choose your major, follow the steps below to assess your interest in the courses required for the major.

 1) Look up a major you are considering in the College Catalog:

-- Rate each on a scale of 1-10 (10 highest) based on how interested you are in it,
+- Rate each selected class on a scale of 1-10 (10 highest) based on how interested you are in it,

-- Total up the ratings and divide by the number of courses to come up with an average "score,"
+- Total up the ratings and divide by the number of courses to come up with an average score,

 2) Talk with professors in each of these majors to find out what type of perspective the professors are, in effect, professing.
 That is, are they putting an emphasis on observation of societal systems and diversity (e.g. sociology), on persuading others through discussion based a close analysis of texts (e.g. English), or on developing and pursuing their own research questions (e.g. psychology)?
 They will be teaching you to understand their way of thinking.